Megajoules to Kilowatts – Megajoules to Kilojoules – MJ to kWh – kW to MJ – KJ to MJ

 Megajoules to Kilojoules & Kilojoules to Megajoules (KJ to MJ)

-A MJ is NOT Heat Output
+A Megajoule is NOT Heat Output

 I recently watched a product video produced by a major Australian retailer.